Frequently Asked Questions (FAQs)

 The webinar/live, in-class aspect of the course is only the first part of our training.
 The in-class portion gives the student a strong basis of LEED and Green building knowledge.
 It touches on all aspects of what the actual LEED exam covers.
 However, the intricate details are re-enforced through the online component of the course which is composed of:

-The combination of all these aforementioned course components form a strong preparation level which has led to a 100% pass rate.
+The combination of all these aforementioned course components forms a strong preparation level which has led to a 99% pass rate.

 2. How can I register for LeadingGreen’s courses?